-The Holy Water, which damages enemies as it falls to the ground, and when it does, it explodes into a flame that freezes whatever enemies are caught in it and inflicts continuous damage.
-Pick up a Double or Triple Shot and watch every boss except Dracula go down in mere seconds, including Death.
-Not even Dracula's final form gets off unscathed, as while it won't deal any damage to him it will freeze him, allowing you to whip away for free.
-It retains this game-breaking property in Castlevania III, which runs on the same engine, but by Super Castlevania IV, it was nerfed to make it a more balanced subweapon.
-Definitely a Game Breaker of that time.
+- The Holy Water, which damages enemies as it falls to the ground, and when it does, it explodes into a flame that freezes whatever enemies are caught in it and inflicts continuous damage.
+Pick up a Double or Triple Shot and every boss in the original game except Dracula will go down in mere seconds, including Death.
+Not even Dracula's final form gets off unscathed, as while the Holy Water won't deal any damage to him, it will freeze him, allowing you to whip away for free.
+It retains this game-breaking property minus the freezing in Castlevania III, which runs on the same engine, but by Super Castlevania IV, it was nerfed to make it a more balanced subweapon.
+Definitely a Game-Breaker of that time.

-It actually does the same thing in SotN but compared to the other game breakers available it doesn't stand out.
+- The same applies in SotN, but compared to the other Game-Breakers available, the Holy Water doesn't stand out.

-The Sacred Flame is thrown like Holy Water, freezes enemies like Holy Water, and explodes into a vertical column so you can even hit low-flying enemies.
+- The Sacred Flame is thrown like Holy Water, freezes enemies like Holy Water, and explodes into a vertical column so you can even hit low-flying enemies.
 Merely jumping and throwing Sacred Flame at Dracula while he's in the process of appearing is the other OTHER way to destroy Drac.
-(Really, Drac is pathetically easy in Castlevania II no matter what method you use.)
+(Really, Drac is pathetically easy in Castlevania II: Simon's Quest no matter what method you use.)

 Symphony of the Night